 2. Documentation Guidelines

 In addition to completing the above application, students should contact their treatment provider to request disability documentation.
-Students are encouraged to refer to the documentation guidelines below and share the appropriate guidelines with their treatment provider so that he or she is aware of what information to send to DR.
+Students are encouraged to refer to the documentation guidelines below and share the appropriate guidelines with their treatment provider so that he or she is aware of what information to send to Accessibility and Accommodations.

 - Learning Disabilities